stravalib/stravalib/docs/get-started/activities.md

 <class 'stravalib.model.DetailedActivity'>
 ```

-The `DetailedActivity` object has many properties such as type, distance and elapsed time.
+The `DetailedActivity` object has many properties such as type, distance, and elapsed time.

 ```{code-block} pycon
 # Get the activity type